 3.3 Referral to Outside Agencies

 Any person may at any time make a complaint to an external agency, such as the Legal Services Commission or the Office of the Australian Information Commissioner.
 The Regulator will generally only act once all internal stages of the complaint process have been exhausted.

 Sciaccas may cease to deal with a Complaint once referred to an outside agency.

 4.1 This process applies to all members and staff of Sciaccas Lawyers and provides a single system to deal with disputes.

 4.2 Complaints will generally not be accepted if the event which is the cause of the Complaint occurred longer than 12 months ago.

 4.3 A Complainant may withdraw their Complaint at any time.

 4.4 If a Formal Complaint has not been resolved within a reasonable timeframe, or the processes used to resolve the Complaint have been defective, a request for a review of the procedures can be lodged by the Complainant.

-4.5 At any time a Complainant who is dissatisfied with the outcome and a Complaint or the processes used to resolve the Complaint may appeal to an external agency such as the Ombudsman.
+4.5 At any time a Complainant who is dissatisfied with the outcome and a Complaint or the processes used to resolve the Complaint is entitled to raise their concerns with the Legal Services Commission.